bengfarrell/rgf-blog/content/spirits.md

 I am usually tasting spirits at home, though distilleries are quite fun to visit [link to search category distillery, distilleries].
 When not sampling something new, my preferences lately have been to enjoy whiskey or aged rums and tequila on their own with a couple cubes of ice.
 If the alcohol heat is too much, I’ll add sparkling water or maybe tonic.
 That’s called lazy drinking, rather than a cocktail, and knowing if a spirit or liqueur is suitable for it is helpful, too.
 I hope to start evaluating bitters soon too.
 Suggestions?
 Email me.

-And view my spirit and liqueur posts here. [link to category search on spirits, other spirits, absinthe, gin, grappa, guaro, liqueurs, mezcal, mead, moonshine, pisco, rum, rye, safe, soju, tequila, vodka, whiskey / whisky]
+And view my spirit and liqueur posts here. [link to category search on spirits and cocktail-recipes]